Add your custom HTML here

 The number five was chosen due to the five main types of blasphemies committed against the Immaculate Heart of Mary:

-May every Hail Mary we recite pull a thorn from her heart.
+May every Hail Mary we pray pull a thorn from her heart.

 Homebound Ministers of Holy Communion